-Condition: Ten instances were noted in which Authority Board members had requested and been paid the \$75 meeting compensation for business other than regular or special meetings.
-In two of these instances, there were two meeting reimbursements claimed on the same day.
+Condition: Thirty instances were identified in which Authority Board members requested and were paid the \$75 meeting compensation for business other than regular or special meetings.

-Context: Board members claimed meeting fees for Authority business related to the management of the Lakeview building.
-This trend continued into 2018.
+Context: With the acquisition of the Lakeview building in July 2017, Board members claimed meeting fees for Authority business related to the management of the Lakeview Building.
+This trend continued in 2018.